 - Very connected writing

 - Connected writing

 - Combined writing

 - Lapses of cohesion

 We must not mistake cohesion with “connection”.
 Cohesion is linked to the aspect of continuity, while connection is related to the shape graphical aspect of the bonds between letters.

-How to measure Cohesion
+How to measure Cohesion in Graphology

 Cohesion of the writing is given by the bond of the final stroke of letters with the initial stroke of the following letter.
 Analyzing Handwriting.
 Cohesion of writing is determined by the percentage of existing bonds between letters in a text.
 In order to classify writing into connected or disconnected we must calculate the percentage of connected letters and disconnected letters in detail, whether they are uppercase or lowercase.
 We also analyze cohesion within the same letter (like in the case of connected ovals or ovals separated from the downstroke or from the upper extensions and lower extensions that connect a letter to the other, or the top of letters “m” and “n” fragmented).

 Analyzing Handwriting.
 Letters that are executed in two strokes (like “t”, or the dot of the “i” are not easy to analyze, since when we place the dot in letter “i”, the bar of the “t”, an accent mark, it is natural to stop, place the period, the bar and return to the writing.
 We should always use original samples of writing and dispose of all photocopies, where it is hard to identify juxtapositions and we can incur in mistakes.